devcontainers/images/src/python/README.md

     && rm -rf /tmp/pip-tmp
 ```

-Since `requirements.txt` is likely in the folder you opened rather than the `.devcontainer` folder, be sure to include `"context": ".."` to `devcontainer.json`.
-This allows the Dockerfile to access everything in the opened folder instead of just the contents of the `.devcontainer` folder.
+Since `requirements.txt` is likely in the folder you opened be sure to include `"context": ".."` to `.devcontainer.json`.
+This allows the Dockerfile to access everything in the opened folder.

 #### [Optional] Allowing the non-root vscode user to pip install globally without sudo